juliencol/unify/README.md

 ```bash
 rails s
 ```
-then open your browser and go to the url http://localhost:3000/
+Then open your browser and go to http://localhost:3000/

 # Workflow
 Steps to follow when you code a feature.